 - Politics of the European Union

 - Carolyn M. Warner and Mia A. Armstrong.
-Assessing Gender Biases in the Military's Prosecution of Sexual Assault, with Evidence from U.S. Bases in Japan.
-Law & Society Review (June 2019).
+"The Role of Military Law and Systemic Issues in the Military’s Handling of Sexual Assault Cases."
+Law & Society Review 54/1 (March 2020): 265-300.

 - Carolyn M. Warner, Ramazan Kılınç, Christopher W. Hale and Adam B. Cohen.
 Generating Generosity in Catholicism and Islam: Beliefs, Institutions and Public Goods Provision.
 Cambridge: Cambridge University Press, Cambridge Series in Economics, Choice, and Society, 2018.

 - Carolyn M. Warner.
 The Best System Money Can Buy: Corruption in the European Union.
 Ithaca: Cornell University Press, 2007.

 - Carolyn M. Warner.
 Confessions of an Interest Group: The Catholic Church and Political Parties in Europe.
 Princeton: Princeton University Press, 2000.